kannibalox/pyrosimple/docs/usage-pyrotorque.md

 - `schedule` tells pyrotorque when to trigger jobs.
 If you're familiar with cron syntax, this is very similar, e.g. `minute=*` means run once a minute.
-The underlying library, APScheduler, extends the syntax with features like per-second resolution, check out the [documentation](https://apscheduler.readthedocs.io/en/3.x/modules/triggers/cron.html#introduction) for details.
+The underlying library, APScheduler, extends the syntax with features like per-second resolution.
+Check out the [documentation](https://apscheduler.readthedocs.io/en/3.x/modules/triggers/cron.html#introduction) for details.
 - `active` provides an easy way to enable or disable jobs.
 - `dry_run` tells the job to not make any actual changes if it's `true`.

 Any other settings are job-specific.
-For detailed documentation on each job, see the [pyrotorque reference](/pyrotorque-jobs/).
+For detailed documentation on each job, see the [pyrotorque reference](pyrotorque-jobs.md).

 ## Usage